 Exams |

 Midterms are shown on the schedule and the final exam is scheduled during the final exam period by the university.
 Exams will be invigilated in-person in large rooms on campus to ensure space between students for social distancing and to discourage academic misconduct.
 You will be required to bring a computer to your exam room to write your exams.
 We will post more detailed information on Piazza in advance of the first midterm.
-Midterm 1: Tuesday, February 7 from 6:00 PM to 8:00 PM
+Midterm 1: Thursday, October 3 from 6:00-8:00 PM

 |